Exclusive Nestlebrae Hibiscus

 One of the very first flowers I raised from imported seeds from good breeders overseas.
 I was hooked by seeing these new flowers.
 Perhaps not as striking as many later flowers, but nice in it's way.
 It has a slight blue cast to the basic red colour when it first opens.
 After I'd moved up north I planted various plants I'd brought up with me when I realized I was going to move from South Kaipara Head.

-About three years after moving here I had real pleasure on rediscovering 'Blue Blush' (2nd photo) with a new flower in a new location.
+About three years after moving here I had real pleasure on rediscovering 'Blue Blush' (2nd photo) with a new flower in a new location. on sale again now

 A genuine miniature with both a small bush and a miniature simple flower (3-4 inches across).
 Some years ago I had both this little grey-blue flower and another small flower which was a double and pink.
 There was also a little dog I called "Minnie", so that's how the flowers got their names.
 One photo is on a shrub with a leaf that brings out the grey-blue tones.